aozcann/aozcann/README.md

 - 👋 Hi, I’m Ahmet
-- 👀 I’m interested in Bootcamp , Challenge , learning , and spesificly python
+- 👀 I’m interested in Bootcamp , Challenge , learning
 - 🌱 I’m currently learning python , sql , Java Spring
 - 📫 How to reach me , u can contect with me on ozcanahmet94@gmail.com